microsoft/Commercial-Marketplace-SaaS-API-Emulator/docs/launching.md

 - The emulator will be listening on:
   - `http://localhost:3978` on the host
   - `http://emulator:80` on a shared Docker bridge network (if connecting from another container)
-  - Use `docker run --network=emulator-net` when launching another container to connect to the shared Docker bridge network of the emulator
 - You can set environment variables by [creating a .env file](https://nodejs.dev/en/learn/how-to-read-environment-variables-from-nodejs/) in the root folder

+If you plan to connect from another container (eg connecting to the emulator container from a Dev Container), you need to create a shared Docker network.
+For more details see [Docker Networking](#docker-networking)

 ### Build and run the emulator locally